kasnerz/typst-slides-ufal/slides-example.typ

     )
   ]

-  - You can add a source link using _italic text_.
   - Tables automatically get proper styling.
+  - You can add source links using the `source-link` function (see bottom right).

+  // Add a source link - small and right-aligned
+  #source-link("https://example.com/our-experiments", display-text: "Our experiments")
 ]

 #slide(title: "Animated lists")[